alihagrassy/alihagrassy/README.md

 ## 🌱 Always Learning

 I'm a firm believer in continuous learning.
-Currently, I'm diving into [current learning focus or project].
+Currently, I'm diving into [VTQA (Video Transcript Question Answering) and very interesting in DQA(Document Question Answering)].

 ## 🤝 Open to Collaboration